jmadler/emoji-picker/README.md

-# Deprecated - Looking for Maintainers

-This project is deprecated and looking for new maintainers.
-The source code will be removed from OneSignal systems as we move away from jQuery.

-If there are members of the community who are interested in adopting this project for ongoing maintenance, please contact devrel -AT- onesignal -DOT- com

 # Emoji Picker

 :heart_eyes: :stuck_out_tongue_winking_eye: :joy: :stuck_out_tongue: Instantly add Emoji support to input fields on your website! :boom: :sparkles: :thumbsup: :metal: